 You can top this muesli bowl however you like.
 I chose clementines (since they are so plentiful this time of year), as well as pomegranates and pistachios.
 I had them on hand and thought the red and green looked really vibrant and festive on top of the muesli.
 And I couldn’t resist topping it with a little gingerbread man (or two)!
 For garnish, really!! 😉

 If you need a super quick, easy and clean eating breakfast recipe that tastes like Christmas in a bowl, you should probably add the ingredients for this Chocolate Orange Gingerbread Muesli to your shopping list!

 If you make this one over the holidays, be sure to share!
 And check out some of the other holiday recipes on my Christmas Cookies and Desserts Pinterest Board!
 There are some goodies there from Crumb Top Baking and lots of other food bloggers!Print

 Chocolate Orange Gingerbread Muesli

 Chocolate Orange Gingerbread Muesli is perfect for your Christmas morning breakfast or holiday brunch.
 It’s wholesome, filling and packed with clean eating ingredients like rolled oats, quinoa flakes, sunflower seeds, raisins, coconut, spices, dried orange peel and dark chocolate chips.
 It can be ready in 10 minutes or you can even make it the night before!

 - Total Time: 10 minutes

 - Category: Breakfast

-- 2 cups rolled oats (I used Bob’s Red Mill gluten-free)
+- 2 cups gluten-free rolled oats (such as Bob’s Red Mill)

 - 1 cup quinoa flakes